 NOTE as stated above, the gas regulator should be opened slowly until the burner ignites.
-If opened too quickly or too far, particularly when the engine is cold or if the gas tank has just been filled, it is possible that the flame may not ignite correctly, or may not travel back into the boiler flue but stay in the smoke box.
-If this should happen, the burner will sound quite different to normal and the blue flame will be visible in the smoke box if viewed down the chimney from a safe height.
+If opened too quickly, particularly when the engine is cold or if the gas tank has just been filled, it is possible that the flame may not travel back into the boiler flue but stay in the smokebox.
+If this should happen, the burner will sound quite different to normal and the blue flame will be visible in the smokebox if viewed down the chimney from a safe height.
 Should this happen, turn off the gas immediately or damage may result and then re-light it.
-If the problem persists and it is not possible to ignite the burner correctly, then a dirty jet should be suspected and cleaned as detailed in the Troubleshooting section.
+If the problem persists and it is not possible to ignite the burner correctly, then a dirty jet should be suspected and cleaned as detailed in the 'Gas System' section.

 For the first couple of minutes keep the burner on low.
 This is important, as until it warms up, the flame will be a little unstable and turning it up too much could cause it to go out.
-Also, with a completely full tank, liquid gas could be drawn off instead of vaporized gas, which can also extinguish the flame.
+Also, with a completely full tank, liquid gas could be drawn off instead of vaporised gas, which can also extinguish the flame.

 After a couple of minutes, the gas control valve can be opened more to speed up steam raising.
-Open the gas regulator slowly.
-The full range of adjustment (closed to fully open) is achieved within the first half to three quarters of a turn of the gas regulator knob any more is unnecessary.
+Open the gas regulator slowly to about one full turn.

+The full range of adjustment (closed to fully open) is achieved within the first full rotation of the gas regulator knob - any more is unnecessary.